 Cantharidin is safe and effective but can cause blistering.
 Cantharidin is applied in 1 small drop directly to the molluscum lesion.
 Areas that patients (especially children) may rub are covered with a bandage because contact with the fingers should be avoided.
 Cantharidin should not be applied to the face or near the eyes because blistering is unpredictable.
-If cantharidin comes into contact with the cornea, it can scar the cornea.
+If cantharidin comes into contact with the cornea, it can cause scarring.
 Cantharidin should be washed off with soap and water in 6 h.
 Fewer than 15 lesions should be treated in one session because infection may occur after application of cantharidin.
 Parents should be warned about blistering if their children are prescribed this drug.

 Children should not be excluded from school or day care.
 However, their lesions should be covered to reduce the risk of spread.